Braiding Sweetgrass: Reception

 On February 9, 2020, the book first appeared at No. 14 on the New York Times Best Sellers paperback nonfiction list; at the beginning of November 2020, in its 30th week, it was at No. 9.
 In 2021, The Independent recommended the book as the top choice of books about climate change.
 In 2024, the book was one of the most borrowed titles in American public libraries.

 Native Studies Review writes that Braiding Sweetgrass is a "book to savour and to read again and again."
 Heather Sullivan writes in the Journal of Germanic Studies that "one occasionally encounters a text like an earthquake: it shakes one's fundamental assumptions with a massive shift that, in comparison, renders mere epiphanies bloodless: Robin Wall Kimmerer's Braiding Sweetgrass is one of these kinds of books."

 Sue O'Brien in Library Journal wrote "Kimmerer writes of investigating the natural world with her students and her efforts to protect and restore plants, animals, and land.
 A trained scientist who never loses sight of her Native heritage, she speaks of approaching nature with gratitude and giving back in return for what we receive."
 O'Brien expresses that anyone "who enjoys reading about natural history, botany, protecting nature, or Native American culture will love this book".

 The Appalachian Review notes that Kimmerer's writing does not fall into "preachy, new-age, practical bring-your-own-grocery-bags environmental movement writing" nor "the flowing optimism of pure nature writing."
 The reader is compelled to act and change their view of the environment as the book "challenges the European immigrant ecological consciousness" through "Native American creation stories and details of sustainable, traditional, ecological management practices of Native Americans."

 Kathleen D. Moore in The Bryologist says that Braiding Sweetgrass "is far more than a memoir or a field guide.
 I would call it a wisdom book, because I believe that Robin has something world-changing to pass along, an ethos she has learned by listening closely to plants".
 The Tribal College Journal wrote "Each chapter is an adventurous journey into the world of plants."
 Publishers Weekly call Kimmerer a "mesmerizing storyteller" in Braiding Sweetgrass.
 The Star Tribune writes that Kimmerer is able to give readers the ability to see the common world in a new way.
 Kirkus Reviews calls Braiding Sweetgrass a "smart, subtle overlay of different systems of thought that together teach us to be better citizens of Earth."

+Author Richard Powers said while listening to the audiobook of Braiding Sweetgrass on a cross-country drive, "I had to pull over several times.
+My eyes were filled with tears, and I couldn't see the road."
+He also said Braiding Sweetgrass helped to shape his novel The Overstory.